-As an example, I would highlight our review of Vindale Research, where we went back, revisited the review and withdrew our recommendation after looking into some reader comments.
-Our feature on Writers.Work is another example of where a review has morphed into an investigative piece as more information has come to light.
+Our feature on Writers.Work is a good example of where a review has morphed into an investigative piece as more information has come to light.

 “Lots of details, lots of useful advice and tips.
 Best website/blog I’ve found for this by far.”
 Alex, October 2018.

-As the site has such a focus on integrity, it does annoy me when it’s questioned (as this rant proves!)
+As the site has such a focus on integrity, it does annoy me when it’s questioned.
 The important thing to remember is that when I say anything negative about a product, the most likely impact is a reduction in my income!

 Please try to keep this in mind, both when browsing HomeWorkingClub, and when looking at other similar sites.
 There are often hidden agendas at work, a common one being people criticising a product and then using that negative review as a platform to sell something else...